Quick Start

 Prerequisites

-• A 64-bit Linux, macOS, or Windows host with at least 2 vCPUs and 4 GB RAM.
+• A 64-bit Linux, macOS, or Windows server with at least 2 vCPUs and 4 GB RAM recommended.

-• PostgreSQL 14 or newer.
-See the PostgreSQL guide for installation options.
+• PostgreSQL 14 or later.
+See the PostgreSQL Guide for installation instructions.

-• A publicly reachable domain name and, optionally, a reverse proxy such as Caddy, Traefik, or Nginx.
+• A publicly accessible domain name, and optionally a reverse proxy (Caddy, Traefik, Nginx, etc.).

-• Docker (recommended) or a shell environment capable of running the Palpo binary.
+• Docker installed (recommended) or a shell environment capable of running the Palpo executable.

-1. Install PostgreSQL following the instructions for your platform in the installation overview.
+1. Install PostgreSQL for your platform by following the system-specific guides in the Installation section.

-2. Create a dedicated Palpo database user and database:
+2. Create a dedicated database user and database for Palpo:

 sudo -u postgres psql <<'SQL'